 Perfect Fifth is a small a cappella choir in UC Choral Ensembles.
 We specialize in choral music of the Renaissance and early Baroque, both sacred and secular, as well as contemporary art music.

-P5 consists of 8 to 14 experienced singers, both undergraduate and graduate students, whose voices range from soprano to bass.
-We are directed by Mark Sumner and managed by Sung Hyup Lee, business, and Steven Lauterwasser, music.
+P5 consists of 8 to 16 experienced singers, both undergraduate and graduate students, whose voices range from soprano to bass.
+We are directed by Rachel Durney, business, and Steven Lauterwasser, music, with assistance from Mark Sumner.